IJbeasley/Personal_Academic_Website/content/authors/admin/_index.md

 title: Isobel Beasley
 ---

-I'm a Master of Science Student within the School of BioSciences at Melbourne University.
-Under the supervision of [Dr. Irene Gallego Romero](https://igr-lab.science.unimelb.edu.au/) and [Dr. Christina Azodi](https://www.svi.edu.au/research_themes/research_staff/christina_azodi), my research focuses on using machine learning methods to predict whether known genetic associations (specifically eQTLs) are consistent across human populations.
+I'm an interdisclinary scientists, and Master of Science graduate (BioSciences).

+Under the supervision of [Dr. Irene Gallego Romero](https://igr-lab.science.unimelb.edu.au/) and [Dr. Christina Azodi](https://www.svi.edu.au/research_themes/research_staff/christina_azodi), my Masters research focused on using machine learning methods to predict whether known genetic associations (specifically eQTLs) are consistent across human populations.
+The struggles I experienced undertaking my thesis research led the three of us to realise how poorly 'consistency' (or portability) is typically defined in genomics studies, so I've been since working on developing more coherent, and biologically meaningful definition/s.

 I'm also passionate about science communication and improving educational access; I aim to support disadvantaged high school students through providing debating coaching, lecturing and [learning materials](vce-biology).